The Complete Screen Testing Guide

 Retest After the Break-In Period

-Some backlight bleed can improve after 40-100 hours of use as the panel materials settle and internal stresses equalize.
+Some backlight bleed can improve after the first few weeks of use as the panel materials settle and internal stresses equalize.
 If you notice moderate bleed on day one, document it but consider retesting after two weeks of normal use.
 If it worsens or remains severe, initiate the return process.
 If it improves to acceptable levels, you may have a keeper.
-This break-in phenomenon is most common with IPS panels and virtually non-existent with VA or OLED technology.
+This break-in phenomenon is reported most often with IPS panels.

 A practical at-home testing protocol: (1) Dark room environment, (2) 2-minute eye adaptation period, (3) Black screen test at 100% brightness for bleed detection, (4) Retest at normal brightness (40-60%) for usability assessment, (5) White, red, green, blue screens for pixel defects, (6) Compare results against model-specific baselines, (7) Document with photos immediately, (8) Retest after 2-week break-in period if issues are borderline.